The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: The Optimal BERT Surgeon (oBERT)

 \subsection{An Efficient Implementation}

-Directly implementing and running the previously described second-order pruning approach for large language models, where number of weights to prune $\w \in \mathbb{R}^d$ is very large, is infeasible.
-In particular, this is due to the dependence on the inverse of the dampened empirical Fisher information matrix $\eF^{-1}(\w) \in \mathbb{R}^{d \times d}$, appearing in formulations of the saliency score and of the optimal weight update.
+Directly implementing the previously described approach for LLMs, where number of weights $\w \in \mathbb{R}^d$ is huge, is infeasible.
+In particular, this is due to the dependence on the inverse of the empirical Fisher information matrix $\eF^{-1}(\w) \in \mathbb{R}^{d \times d}$, appearing in formulations of the saliency score and of the optimal weight update.
 We now describe how to circumvent these issues.